Windows Mobile: Windows Mobile 6.5

+In the months following this release, development shifted from Windows Mobile to its successor Windows Phone.
+As such no major upgrades were planned or released, although three minor updates; 6.5.1, 6.5.3 and 6.5.5; were made to satisfy consumers during the transition period.
 The last minor update and the last released version is 6.5.5.
 It first leaked in January 2010, and was unofficially ported to some Windows Mobile phones.
 The name Windows Mobile 6.5.5 has been applied to these newer builds, although this name remained unconfirmed by Microsoft.